khushangi/Automated_Youtuber/README.md

 This project has a thoughtful approach to user experience.
 By combining these technologies, a comprehensive solution is created that empowers users to have greater control over their Instagram reel content.
+To run this code add your data to data.py